TheUntraceable/better-auth-opaque/README.md

                 name: "user",
                 registrationRecord: invalidRegistrationRecord,
             });
             // 5.
-The user is now registered and logged in!
+The user is now registered BUT NOT logged in.
+You must log them in separately.
+            // This is for security because registration can be used to enumerate users by seeing already registered emails
+            // do not return a session on registration, yet registering new users does.

         } catch (error) {
             console.error('Registration failed:', error);